 Simba has a long history in the world of bedding.
 Their story begins in 1979 when they started supplying thread to a Derbyshire mattress factory.
 In 2002 they diversified into mattress design, taking their thread that was used in millions of mattresses worldwide, to make their own high-tech mattress that would offer supreme support at an affordable price point.
 As the mattress in a box industry boomed, so did Simba, and they are now not only well known for their hybrid mattresses that use a range of sustainable materials, but they have extended their line to include everything from fitted sheets to weighted blankets.

-Simba prides itself not just on their eco credentials but also their dedication to sleep research.
+Simba prides itself not just on its eco-credentials but also its dedication to sleep research.
 The data-driven company has made many a prototype and refined the design over time profiling 10 million sleepers to get the information they need to improve their products.
-And their development is still ongoing, with release of their third (and most luxurious) hybrid mattress – the Simba Hybrid Luxe – just this year.
+And their development is still ongoing, with the release of their third (and most luxurious) hybrid mattress – the Simba Hybrid Luxe.

 So, we have put their full range to the test.
 One reviewer, a whole lot of bedding and a legitimate reason to sleep on the job.
 It is a hard life sometimes.

 Read on to find out what we really rate about Simba and which items you should be adding to your basket right now.
 After all, if you buy the best mattress, teaming it with exceptional bedding is a must to give you the highest chances of really really good sleep.
 And if you can get everything in one place?
 That's the dream.

 We have included a mini review of everything we have slept in/on/under below.
 Each is rated out of five stars too, with the average being the star rating we have arrived at for the brand as a whole.
 We've tried their mattress range and various bedding options first including pillows, duvets and mattress toppers.